hhekim/Covid19/README.md

+# COVID19 Tracker

-This is a simple Shiny app visualizing Covid19 case, death and recovery numbers on a World choropleth map.
+This is a simple Shiny app visualizing Covid19 case, death and recovery numbers on an interactive World choropleth map.
 It uses Johns Hopkins University [dataset](https://github.com/CSSEGISandData/COVID-19).

-Type of the statistics and time period can be chosen on the control panel.
+Type of the statistics and time period can be chosen via the control panel.

-Tapping/Clicking on a country triggers a plot of that country below the input lists.
+Tapping/Clicking on a country triggers an interactive [Leaflet](https://rstudio.github.io/leaflet/) plot of chosen stats below the input lists.

 The app can be viewed at [here](https://hhekim.shinyapps.io/Covid19/).